 C. Two (2) professional days shall be granted for the purpose of visiting other schools, attending meetings, conferences, or workshops of an educational nature with the written approval of the Chief School Administrator.
 Written request must be submitted at least two (2) weeks prior to the day requested.

-ARTICLE V: INSURANCE PROTECTION
+ARTICLE IX: INSURANCE PROTECTION

 The Board reserves the right to choose carriers for health care insurance.
 Benefits to be provided shall be at least equal to that provided under the N.J.
 State Health Benefits program unless negotiated otherwise.

-All employees will contribute towards the cost of health and/or prescription benefits in accordance with Chapter P.L.
+All employees will contribute towards the cost of health and/or prescription benefits in accordance with P.L.
 2011, Chapter 78.

-The Board shall pay the full premium for coverage for each eligible employee. , at the board’s expense.
+The Board shall pay the full premium for coverage for each eligible employee.
+Teachers newly hired shall be insured only individually.
+A teacher who is covered individually may elect to pay the additional cost for Parent/Child, Husband/Wife or Family coverage.
+After the completion of three years of employment, said teachers shall be eligible for Parent/Child, Husband/Wife or Family coverage, at the board’s expense.

-On any plan chosen, other than the eligible single plan coverage, the board shall pay 60% of the premium cost for dependent coverage.
-Any additional premium shall be collected by payroll deductions from the employee.

 B. The Board reserves the right to choose the carrier for dental insurance.
 The Board shall provide a dental insurance plan for full-time employees, the benefits of which shall be equal to those provided by the State Health Benefits Dental Plan unless negotiated otherwise.
+Teachers newly hired shall be insured only individually.
+A teacher who is covered individually may elect to pay the additional cost for Parent/Child, Husband/Wife or Family coverage.
+After the completion of three years of employment, said teachers shall be eligible for Parent/Child, Husband/Wife or Family coverage.
 The cost to the Board shall be 100% for single coverage and 75% for dependent coverage.
 Any additional premiums shall be collected by payroll deductions from the employee.

 C. The Board reserves the right to choose the carrier for the prescription program.
 The Board shall provide a prescription plan for full time employees.
-The benefits of the plan shall be at least equal to those provided by the State Health Benefits Plan-Prescription Plan unless negotiated otherwise. , at the board’s expense
+The benefits of the plan shall be at least equal to those provided by the State Health Benefits Plan-Prescription Plan unless negotiated otherwise.
+Teachers newly hired, shall be insured only individually.
+A teacher who is covered individually may elect to pay the additional cost for Parent/Child, Husband/Wife or Family coverage.
+After the completion of three years of employment, said teachers shall be eligible for Parent/Child, Husband/Wife or Family coverage, at the board’s expense.

-and 75% for dependent coverage.
-Any additional premium shall be collected by payroll deductions from the employee.
-Re ck this paragr

 D. The Board shall provide to each full-time employee reimbursement for optical expense of up to $200.00.
 This reimbursement shall be for optical expenses of the employee and/or any eligible member of their family.
 The total reimbursement shall not exceed $200.00.
 Payments to the employee will be made upon submission of a statement of charges not later than June 1 of each year.
 If the employee is a member of the Health Benefits HMO group, the Board’s reimbursement for eyeglasses/contacts will be up to $200.00 less the HMO reimbursement.
 The cost of an examination is covered under HMO.

-Re ck this paragr

 E. For each employee who remains in the employ of the Board for the full school year, the Board shall make payment of insurance premiums to provide insurance coverage for the full twelve (12) month period, commencing July 1st and ending June 30th.

 F. The Board shall provide to each employee a description of the Health Care Insurance coverage provided under this Article, which shall include a clear description of conditions and limits of coverage as listed above.